Julian Pitt-Rivers: Education and scholarship

 Julian Pitt-Rivers attended Eton College and Worcester College, Oxford.
 Through his work as an ethnographer of empathic considerations for cultural diversity, he rebelled against his father, a Mosleyite eugenicist who was interned by the British government in the early years of World War II.

 Pitt-Rivers received his doctorate in 1953, which was derived from his fieldwork in Andalusia, Spain, that led to his publication of the classic anthropological text The People of the Sierra in 1954.
 The introduction was provided by his Oxford professor, E. E. Evans-Pritchard.
 He taught at the University of California, Berkeley and the University of Chicago.
-In addition, he taught at the London School of Economics and several universities in France, including the École Pratique des Hautes Études in Paris in what would later become the École des Hautes Études en Sciences Sociales.
+In addition, he taught at the London School of Economics and several universities in France, including the École Pratique des Hautes Études in Paris (now the École des Hautes Études en Sciences Sociales).

 Personal life

 Pitt-Rivers was married three times.
 His first wife, whom he married on 17 August 1946, was Pauline Laetitia Tennant, daughter of actress Hermione Baddeley and aristocrat David Tennant.
 They divorced in 1953.
-In 1955, he married Margarita Larios y Fernandes de Villavicencio, the former wife of Miguel, duke of Primo Rivera; they divorced in 1971.
+In 1955, he married Margarita Larios y Fernández de Villavicencio, the former wife of Miguel, duke of Primo Rivera; they divorced in 1971.
 His third wife, whom he married in 1971, was Françoise Geoffroy, who survived him.
 He had no children.
-During his last years, he was afflicted by dementia that set in nearly five years before his death in 2001 and while he was still producing excellent work.
+During his last years, he was affected by dementia that set in nearly five years before his death in 2001 and while he was still producing excellent work.